 Three directories contain routines relating directly to source-language operations: functions, operators, and lib.
 The first two directories contain one routine per function or operator, respectively.
-The lib directory contains routines relating to lcon control structures.
+The lib directory contains routines relating to Icon control structures.
 A fourth directory, rt, contains routines for performing common operations needed by many routines in the other three directories.
 In particular, rt contains routines that handle storage allocation and reclamation, type conversion, data comparison, integer arithmetic with overflow checking, program initialization, generator suspension, and tracing.
+The directory iconx contains the interpreter proper.